Skip to navigation

 The Auckland skyline

-Auckland is the first place I've seen that nestles.
+Auckland is the first place I've seen that genuinely nestles.
 Looking at the city from a vantage point like Mt Eden, the way that the buildings crowd round the edges of the city's many green volcanoes reminds me of the way a cat rubs the back of his neck against your leg; Auckland positively embraces its peaks.
-Some of the cones even have cows grazing on them: there can't be many other non-Hindu cities that have cows in their very midst.
+Some of the cones even have cows grazing on them; there can't be too many western cities that have cows in their very midst.

 Initial Explorations